 Yorkshire has loads to offer families and groups of friends, with a beautiful coastline, historic market towns and cities, and some of the country’s most spectacular landscapes to explore.
 Before you plan your trip, don’t forget to check out our top 10 tips for finding and booking large holiday cottages – designed to make the process as smooth as possible.

 In the meantime, here’s our handpicked selection of large holiday cottages in Yorkshire, including properties in the Yorkshire Dales, North York Moors and North Yorkshire Coast.
-All of them offer group accommodation large enough to seat every guest together around one table.Being so large, many cottages can afford to invest in attractive leisure facilities, so expect to find the occasional hot tub or swimming pool on the premises.
+All of them offer group accommodation large enough to seat every guest together around one table.Being so large, many cottages can afford to invest in attractive leisure facilities, so expect to find the occasional holiday home with a hot tub or swimming pool on the premises.

 Nestled amid fields and woods near the village of Beverley, this converted farm building accommodates 11 guests in four bedrooms.
 Take your family or friends for a day out in Hornsea, where a Blue Flag beach is backed by a sweeping promenade.
 Discover some of the country’s finest medieval architecture in the city of York.
 Or pack a picnic and take a long walk into the countryside surrounding Cart House.